yfii/dfi/PROPOSAL_GUIDELINES.md

 The #development channel is a good place to get the attention of other beefy devs.
 If you can post in #citadel, that's a great place to get the atention influential members of Beefy as well.

 ### 3. Outcome
-If the proposal passed, you'll be contacted by a member of the team, or feel free to PM anyone with the team tag on discord to move forwards.
+If the proposal passed, you'll be contacted by a member of the team, or feel free to PM anyone with the team tag on discord to move forwards